iamshaynez/enterprise-site/content/docs/ultimate-guides/002-purpose-of-enterprise-architecture.md

 ---
-title: "Purposes of Enterprise Architecture"
+title: "Chapter 1.2 - Purposes of Enterprise Architecture"
 description: "What makes the concept of benefits and addressing issues so crucial?
 Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)"
 summary: "What makes the concept of benefits and addressing issues so crucial?
 Introducing a new method into an organization must bring advantages, and this is equally true for Enterprise Architecture (EA)"
 date: 2024-01-01T16:04:48+02:00